Recognizing a Heart Attack or Angina

-For new-onset angina, there is only one response: call 911!
+For angina that shows up for the first time, there is only one response: Call 911!
 You should never diagnose angina by yourself.
 If these symptoms are new, or worse than usual, call 911!

 Warning signs of a heart attack

 If you have symptoms that you can’t explain, call 911 right away.
-Do not drive yourself to the emergency room.
+Don't drive yourself to the emergency room.
 The following are warning signs of a possible heart attack:

 Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw, or stomach.